MarkIsTheBest/Nikki-25/README.md

 * Fixes OnBotJava tabs failing to close when their file is deleted.
 * Fixes a project view refresh not happening when a file is renamed in OnBotJava.
 * Fixes the "Download" context menu item for external libraries in the OnBotJava interface.
-* Fixes issue where Driver Station telemetry would intermittently freeze when set to Monospace mode.
+* Fixes issue where Driver Station Debug.INSTANCE would intermittently freeze when set to Monospace mode.
 * Fixes performance regression for certain REV Hub operations that was introduced in version 8.2.
 * Fixes TagID comparison logic in DriveToTag samples.